Gompf Family Professor, Chemistry, Johns Hopkins University

-- Dr. Rigoberto Hernandez is a Professor in the School of Chemistry and Biochemistry at Georgia Tech, a Co-Director of the Center for Computational Molecular Science and Technology and the Director of the Open Chemistry Collaborative in Diversity Equity (OXIDE).
+Dr. Rigoberto Hernandez is the Gompf Family Professor in the Department of Chemistry at the Johns Hopkins University as of July 2016, and remains as the Director of the Open Chemistry Collaborative in Diversity Equity (OXIDE) since 2011.
+Before Hopkins, he was a Professor in the School of Chemistry and Biochemistry at Georgia Tech, and Co-Director of the Center for Computational Molecular Science and Technology he co-founded.
 He holds a B.S.E. in Chemical Engineering and Mathematics from Princeton University (1989), and a Ph.D. in Chemistry from the University of California, Berkeley (1993).
 (Hernandez was born in Güinez, Havana, Cuba but was raised and educated in the United States of America since he was in primary school.
 He is a U.S. citizen by birthright.)

-- Dr.Hernandez's research programs are currently funded by the NSF, AFOSR and Kimberly Clark Corporation.
-The OXIDE effort is co-funded by the NSF, DOE and NIH.
+Dr.Hernandez's research programs are currently funded by the NSF through a single-investigator grant and the CCI Center for Sustainable Nanomaterials.
+The OXIDE effort is cofunded by the NSF, DOE and NIH.

-- Dr. Hernandez’s research area can be broadly classified as the theoretical and computational chemistry of systems far from equilibrium.
+Dr. Hernandez’s research area can be broadly classified as the theoretical and computational chemistry of systems far from equilibrium.
 This includes a focus on microscopic reaction dynamics and their effects on macroscopic chemical reaction rates in arbitrary solvent environments.
-His current projects involve questions pertaining to the diffusion of mesogens in colloidal suspensions and liquid crystals, the structure and dynamics of assemblies of Janus and other patchy particles, fundamental advances in transition state theory, the role of molecular reactions in nonequilibrium air and the dynamics of protein folding and rearrangement.
+His current projects involve questions pertaining to the diffusion of mesogens in colloidal suspensions and liquid crystals, the structure and dynamics of assemblies of Janus and other patchy particles, fundamental advances in transition state theory, design principles for sustainable nanotechnologies and the dynamics of protein folding and rearrangement.